Saint Benedict Catholic Voluntary Academy: South Block

 The majority of lessons are taught in the earliest South Block building.
-It includes a floor dedicated to maths, a floor dedicated to English, and a section dedicated to Art and Design.
-This building also features a Gym, Dining Room, Cooking Room, Computer Room, Pottery Room and Science Rooms.
+It has floors for maths, English, and a section for Art and Design.

-A newer building adjacent to south block proper houses the main reception, library, 2 ICT Suites, the IT Technicians' office, Staff Room, Science Room, and Vocational subject rooms used for Lesuire and Tourism studies.

 Vocational Centre

 The Vocational Centre is the main room used for teaching business studies.
-The room is a second home for Business teachers and has the business staff room and McAuley office next door.

-The Music Block
+Music Block

-The department continues to provide lessons for drum kit, brass, woodwind, cello, keyboard, violin, classical guitar, electric guitar, bass guitar and voice.
+The department provides lessons for drum kit, brass, woodwind, cello, keyboard, violin, classical guitar, electric guitar, bass guitar and voice.
 Pupils have taken Associated Board Exams, Trinity Exams and Rock School Exams.
-Based in the Saint Cecilia Music Suite, the studio is used extensively in school and is also available for hire with technician support.
-The equipment is scheduled to be updated this year and will then be available again for CD recordings by bands, choirs, individuals, or ensembles.